 Buy if:

-this one's a full 0.5 oz lighter, and plays much better in fast kitchen exchanges.
+the Perseus is a full 0.5 oz lighter than Ben Johns' original paddle, and it plays much better in fast kitchen exchanges.

 Pass if: